DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/00 Overview.md

     import { DxDataGridModule } from "devextreme-angular";
     // ...
     export class AppComponent {
+        constructor() {
+            // Uncomment the line below if customizeColumns should be executed in the component's context
+            // this.customizeColumns = this.customizeColumns.bind(this);
+        }

         customizeColumns (columns) {
             columns[0].width = 100;
             columns[1].width = 210;